kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 In this readme you will learn:
 1. How to configure Oauth2
-2. How to configure TLS terminated at the load balancer forspinnaker
+2. How to configure TLS terminated at the load balancer for spinnaker
 3. What DNS steps you can have automated or manually configured

 **Why?** Because we are all adults and we know that token authentication, proper domain names, and TLS endpoints are the right things todo.